 Also, because there are stringent requirements for who may be an S corporation shareholder, if the number of shareholders have changed or increased during the year, we should review the residency or citizenship status of the S corporation's shareholders and S corporation stock beneficiaries (including contingent and residuary beneficiaries).

-The 2022 IRA also introduced a new credit for qualified commercial electric vehicles placed into service by the taxpayer after 2022.
-The amount of credit is 30 percent of the cost of the vehicle, up to $7,500 in the case of a vehicle that weighs less than 14,000 pounds, and up to $40,000 for all other vehicles.
+(2) Qualified Commercial Clean Vehicles Credit.
+The 2022 IRA also introduced a new credit for qualified commercial electric vehicles placed into service and used in a trade or business by the taxpayer after 2022.
+The amount of credit is the lesser of (1) 15 percent of the taxpayer's basis in the vehicle (30 percent in the case of a vehicle not powered by a gasoline or diesel engine) or (2) the "incremental cost" of the vehicle.
+The credit is limited to $7,500 in the case of a vehicle that weighs less than 14,000 pounds, and up to $40,000 for all other vehicles.

 The energy investment tax credit (ITC) was also extended by the 2022 IRA and could reduce your business's federal tax liability by a percentage of the cost of a solar system installed during the tax year.
-Solar systems placed in service in 2022 or later, and that began construction before 2033, are eligible for a 30 percent ITC or a production tax credit based on a kilowatt-hour formula if they meet certain labor requirements or are under 1 megawatt in size.
+Solar systems placed in service in 2022 or later, and that began construction before 2033, are eligible for an 30 percent ITC, or a production tax credit based on a kilowatt-hour formula, if they meet certain prevailing wage and apprenticeship requirements or are under 1 megawatt in size.

 Research and Development Deductions and Credits